-The instrument contains a high-capacity Li-lon rechargeable battery.
+The instrument contains a high-capacity Lilon rechargeable battery.

 The battery feeds the instrument, built-in printer and any other probes or remote devices that may be connected.
-The instrument runs for approximately 18 hours.
+The instrument runs for approximately 18 hours if the printer is not used.
 Should the battery be too low to effect the necessary measurements, the instrument can be hooked up to the mains via the power pack provided, allowing operations (and analysis) to proceed.
 The battery will be recharged whilst the instrument is being used.
 The battery charging cycle takes up to 3 hours for a complete charge and finishes automatically.

-ATTENTION: If the instrument is not going to be used for a long time we suggest recharging it at least once every 2 months.
+ATTENTION: If the instrument is not going to be used for a long time we suggest recharging it at least once every 4 months.